 - knowingly conceal any material fact.1

-Note that if a person violates this law, and does so while under penalty of perjury, he/she could also be convicted of the greater offense of California Penal Code 118 PC, the state’s perjury law.
+Note that if you violate this law, and do so while under penalty of perjury, you could also be convicted of the greater offense of California Penal Code 118 PC, the state’s perjury law.

 2. Are there legal defenses to VC 20 charges?

-Criminal defense lawyers draw upon several legal strategies to help clients challenge charges under this code section.
-Three common ones include showing that accused people:
+Criminal defense lawyers draw upon several legal strategies to help you challenge charges under this code section.
+Three common ones include showing that you: